Azure/iotedge-lorawan-starterkit/Docs/supplement.md

-#Troubleshooting
+# Supplement Reference Guide

-Provide some tips and tricks to help customize and troubleshoot the solution.
+The aim of this reference guide is to provide quick access to common configuration settings, setup and installation tips and troubleshooting advise to help and run the LoRaWAN starter kit smoothly.

-## Using a Proxy Server to connect your Concentrator to Azure
+## How to use a Proxy Server to connect your Concentrator to Azure

 This is an optional configuration that should only be executed if your concentrator needs to use a proxy server to communicate with Azure.